davydovanton/davydovanton.github.io/_drafts/develop-api-with-roda.md

 ```

 Secondly you need to create simple roda application.
-I use `json` and `all_verbs` plugins.
+Note that you need to use `json` and `all_verbs` plugins.
-First needs to JSON responce and second provides all REST methods for your application (like `put`, `patch`, etc).
+The first one needs to JSON responce and the second one provides all REST methods for your application (like `put`, `patch`, etc).
-I puted my roda application in to `lib/api/base.rb` path but you can use any place what you waht.
+I puted my roda application in to `lib/api/base.rb` path but you can use whatever you waht.

 ```ruby
 # lib/api/base.rb